 Brian J. Posewitz is a staff attorney at WaterWatch of Oregon.
-He has handled a variety of water-related cases for WaterWatch and private clients while in private practice.
-He also is a former WaterWatch board member.
+He is a former WaterWatch board member & while in private practice he handled a variety of water-related cases for WaterWatch and private clients.

 Racquel R. Rancier is the Senior Policy Coordinator for the Oregon Water Resources Department.
 Previously, she worked at the Oregon State Legislature, providing nonpartisan policy analysis for the Legislature’s natural resources committees.

 Richard Roos-Collins is principal of the Water and Power Law Group PC.
 He represents public agencies, tribes, conservation groups, and companies in cases to enhance the sustainability of water and power resources.